scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

-        information to determine an ellipse uniquely (three points and two tangents being required) so in general there will be an infinite number of solutions (and it is possible to provide contradictory input so that no ellipse can be found).
-FontForge may not choose the ellipse you had your heart set on.
+        information to determine an ellipse uniquely (three points and two tangents being required) so in general there will be an infinite number of solutions (and it is possible to provide contradictory input so that no ellipse can be found). websharpstudios may not choose the ellipse you had your heart set on.
 FF will first attempt to find an ellipse so that one of the points lies on an axis of the ellipse (this will find a circle if there is a